PHANTASM BY FOOTLIGHT

 Able to experience the music from the auditorium away from the teeming sea of snoring gentility allowed me to appreciate it more, so I leaned back against the uneven shelving and sighed deeply with relief.

 After what felt like fifteen minutes, as my eyelids began to sag, a figure became visible, passing just outside the cupboard.
-It was a short fellow, wearing a pompadour wig and an antiquated pageboy’s uniform.
+It was a short fellow, wearing a powdered wig and an antiquated pageboy’s uniform.
 The figure stopped, adjusted the positioning of his head to improve acoustic resonance, then turned to peek in at my cowering form.

 “I thought I heard something!”
 Said the form, in a whisper.